-A school's pastoral staff seek to further the work of the school by caring for individual pupils – which may mean also disciplining them to keep them on track – and by supporting their academic learning.
+A school's pastoral staff seek to further the work of the school by caring for individual students – which may mean also disciplining them to keep them on track – and by supporting their academic learning.
 The role of the school chaplain is rather different.
 A chaplain usually has pastoral responsibility for the whole of the community, rather than (as in the case of pastoral staff) a section of it.
-His or her care covers pupils, teachers, school leaders, school non-teaching staff, and the extended school community – including parents.
+His or her care covers students, teachers, school leaders, school non-teaching staff, and the extended school community – including parents.
 He or she may also double as a teacher, but instead of carrying a role which may also be disciplinary, like other 'pastoral' staff, the chaplain has a prior commitment to supporting the individual welfare of each person in his or her care.

-In some schools the chaplain may also have a particular role in supporting the head teacher.
+In some schools the chaplain may also have a particular role in supporting the headteacher.

 She or he will aim to represent the pastoral care and presence of Christ, and to bring religious awareness and the insights of faith to bear on the issues confronting both individuals and the school community.